ecmwf/metview-python/docs/api/comp_toc.rst

     * - :func:`divergence`
-      - Compute horizontal divergence of vector fields
+      - Computes the horizontal divergence of a vector :class:`Fieldset`

     * - :func:`divrot`
-      -
+      - Computes the rotational wind from a vorticity :class:`Fieldset`

     * - :func:`divwind`
-      -
+      - Computes the divergent wind from a divergence :class:`Fieldset`

     * - :func:`first_derivative_x`
-      - Computes first West-East derivative of fields
+      - Computes first West-East derivative of a :class:`Fieldset`

     * - :func:`first_derivative_y`
-      - Computes first South-North derivative of fields
+      - Computes first South-North derivative of a :class:`Fieldset`

     * - :func:`gradient`
-      - Computes horizontal gradient of fields
+      - Computes horizontal gradient of a :class:`Fieldset`

     * - :func:`integral`
-      - Computes surface integral for fields
+      - Computes the surface integral of a :class:`Fieldset`

     * - :func:`laplacian`
-      - Computes horizontal Laplacian of fields
+      - Computes the horizontal Laplacian of :class:`Fieldset`

     * - :func:`second_derivative_x`
-      - Computes second West-East derivative of fields
+      - Computes the second West-East derivative of a :class:`Fieldset`

     * - :func:`second_derivative_y`
-      - Computes second South-North derivative of fields
+      - Computes the econd South-North derivative of a :class:`Fieldset`

+    * - :func:`streamfn`
+      - Computes the stream function from a vorticity :class:`Fieldset`

+    * - :func:`uvwind`
+      - Computes u/v from a vorticty and divegence :class:`Fieldset`

+    * - :func:`velpot`
+      - Computes the velocity potential from a divergence :class:`Fieldset`

     * - :func:`vorticity`
-      - Compute relative vorticity of vector fields
+      - Computes the relative vorticity of a vector :class:`Fieldset`

 Statistics